The Four Perigords of the Dordogne

 The Dordogne, also well-known under the former name Périgord can be found in the south West region of France and forms part of the Aquitaine region.
 Its name originates from the river Dordogne which runs through the whole region.

-The Dordogne is one of the largest and most picturesque areas in France, as well as being one of the most prolific in terms of its number of listed historic buildings.
+The four Périgords form the Dordogne, one of the largest and most picturesque areas in France, as well as being one of the most prolific in terms of its number of listed historic buildings.
 With so much to see and do in the area, this should definitely be on everyone’s list of must-see destinations.